 GSMA Asia Pacific & Greater China

-GSMA Asia consists of several regional working groups aligned with the global GSMA working groups.
+GSMA Asia Pacific and Greater China consists of several regional working groups aligned with the global GSMA working groups.
 GSMA Asia also runs several successful conferences and events covering roaming and regulatory issues.

 Focused on regulatory, environmental, and roaming issues, GSMA Africa’s secretariat oversees research on taxation, spectrum and other issues of particular relevance to the African mobile industry.

-Representing more than 20 operators in the Arab region, GSMA Arab World promotes and facilitates the development of GSM-based services, seeks to enhance investments in network infrastructure and aims to drives innovation, growth and expand consumer choice.
-GSMA Arab World runs a web site designed to help consumers compare roaming tariffs in the Arab region.
+Representing more than 20 operators in the Arab region, GSMA Middle East and North Africa (MENA) promotes and facilitates the development of GSM-based services, seeks to enhance investments in network infrastructure and aims to drives innovation, growth and expand consumer choice.
+GSMA MENA runs a website designed to help consumers compare roaming tariffs in the region.